Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ### Saving Leaderboard Widget

-If you are happy with your leaderboard configurations, save both the configurations and the wiki page to see the Leaderboard.
+If you are happy with your leaderboard configurations, save both the configurations and the Wiki page to visualize these updates.

 <img style="width: 80%;" src="/assets/images/leaderboard_on_wiki.png">